Effective design for today's spacecraft|

-Robert C. Moore worked in the Electronic Systems Group at the APL Space Department from 1965 until his retirement in 2007.
+Robert C. Moore worked in the Electronic Systems Group at the APL Space Department from 1965 until his retirement.
 He designed embedded microprocessor systems for space applications.
 Mr. Moore holds four U.S. patents.
 He teaches the command-telemetry-data processing segment of "Space Systems" at the Johns Hopkins University Whiting School of Engineering.

 Contact these instructors (please mention course name in the subject line)

 - RF Signal Transmission.
 Propagation of radio waves, antenna properties and

 types, one-way radar range equation.
 Peculiarities of the space channel.
 Special